Blog post

 By adopting a data-driven approach, companies can:

-Mass layoffs are not just a failure of business strategy; they’re a failure of performance management.
+Mass layoffs are a failure of business strategy; they’re a failure of performance management.
 Companies that rely on outdated systems will continue making costly mistakes, losing valuable employees, and damaging their reputations in the process.

-The solution isn’t more layoffs—it’s a better way to understand who truly makes an impact.
+The solution isn’t more layoffs, it’s a better way to understand who truly makes an impact.
 If you’re ready to stop guessing and start making informed talent decisions, it’s time to rethink performance management.
 It’s time to Confirm.

 See why forward-thinking enterprises use Confirm to make fairer, faster talent decisions and build high-performing teams.